DataDog/datadog-api-client-ruby/docs/v1/LogsPipelinesAPI.md

 > <LogsPipeline> update_logs_pipeline(pipeline_id, body)

-Update a pipeline
+Update a given pipeline configuration to change it’s processors or their order.

-Update a given pipeline configuration to change it’s processors or their order.  **Note**: Using this method updates your pipeline configuration by **replacing** your current configuration with the new one sent to your Datadog organization.
+**Note**: Using this method updates your pipeline configuration by **replacing** your current configuration with the new one sent to your Datadog organization.

 ### Examples